-We have just returned from a short break at Haven Doniford Bay in Somerset.
-When I was looking for a short break this Summer, knowing it would only be a short break after having a great holiday in Disney World earlier in the year, I was determined to be able to take Lola on holiday with us as well.
+We have just returned from a short break at Haven Doniford Bay Caravan Park in Somerset.
+When I was looking for a short break this Summer, knowing it would only be a short break, we found plenty of great dog friendly Haven holidays.
+After having a great holiday in Disney World earlier in the year, I was determined to be able to take Lola on holiday with us as well.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*

-I spent quite a bit of time researching different options from cottages to caravans, and even camping, but when costing everything together, a Haven holiday park didn’t come out too much more expensive to camping considering we would have had to buy all the equipment as well.
+I spent quite a bit of time researching different dog friendly holidays from cottages to caravan holidays, and even camping.
+When costing everything together, a Haven holiday park didn’t come out too much more expensive to camping considering we would have had to buy all the equipment as well.

 When we arrived and were allocated our van, we were pleased to see it was close to the entrance to the beach and also close to the dog walking area.
 I thought perhaps it would be a small section of grass, but it was a huge area with a mix of grass and shingle.

 Check out some other pet friendly beach holidays in the South West UK

 First impressions were good, and there were plenty of dog bins around with hardly any mess spotted through our stay which was also good.
 We never let her off the lead on the grassy dog walk area as it was too open and she was so intrigued by all of the different smells that she doesn’t get at home, however she had plenty of space to run free on the beach as the tide went out for miles and there was hardly ever many people around.